RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/application-state.md

 - Text within the component uses the Body 2 style and sentence casing.

-- The default font color is the Dark Theme’s default body text color (#FFFFFF) for use with the default, dark background color.
+- The default font color is the Dark Theme’s default body text color (`--color-palette-neutral-000`) for use with the default, dark background color.

-- When a lighter Tag background color is used, the font color changes to `--color.palette.darkblue.950` for better color contrast and legibility.
+- When a lighter Tag background color is used, the font color changes to `--color-palette-darkblue-950` for better color contrast and legibility.

 - Text does not wrap within the component in order to keep the height of the Global Status Bar consistent across application states which improves muscle memory and faster recognition time.